claranet/terraform-signalfx-integrations/database/mysql/README.md

 ## Purpose

-This module prepares a MySQL server for use with SignalFX.
+This module prepares a MySQL server for use with SignalFx.